qubiX00/voidos/README.md

 You can also flash it directly onto your M5Cardputer, but at the time of writing this, it's not recommended

 # navigation
-Main menu:
-Navigate with < > (left/right arrow keys)
-There are 2 pages (atm):
-- Main page (Clock)
-- Settings page
-You can press Enter on Settings page to open settings In settings:
-- Navigate with up/down arrow keys
+Arrow keys to navigate arround the system
-- Press Enter to enter submenu
+Enter to confirm your choice
-- Press Esc in submenu to go back to settings' main menu In settings/set time:
+Esc to go back
-- Press E/S to +/- Hours
-- Press Y/G to +/- Minutes
-- Press Enter to accept
-BtnGO will (almost always take you to homescreen)
+BtnGO will (almost) always take you back to homescreen